 How to get to Elba Island?

 A good base on Elba Island is the lovely village of Capoliveri.
 You can choose your accommodation here and move around the island by car.
-Anyway, Wherever you are on the island, there will always be a beach or a little gulf near you to relax.
+No matter where you are on the island, there will always be a beach or small bay near you to relax.

 However, Elba Island is not only beach life.
-You can hike if you want and if it’s not too hot but also discover a bit more of the history of Elba.
+You can hike if you want and if it’s not too hot.
+And discover a bit more of the history of Elba.
 This is the island where Napoleon spent his exile.

 Capoliveri village on the Elba Island